refi64/asmjit_docs/README.rst

 AsmJit Docs
 ===========

 This is a repository containing a rendering of the AsmJit documentation using Sphinx+Breathe.
+They are online at http://asmjit-docs.readthedocs.org/en/latest/.

 Directory structure
 *******************